Skip to main content

 A cylindrical standpipe is in the foreground.
 The standpipe is covered in a colorful mosaic made out of tiles and rocks.
 The mosaic depicts two houses in a green field with trees in the background.
 In the foreground of the mosaic are a white man and woman walking a dog.

 Tempe’s Maryanne Corder Neighborhood Grant program cultivates opportunities for neighborhoods to commission artwork and other improvements that enhance community spaces.
 The art sites are inventive and sometimes unexpected.
-Learn more
+Click here to learn more about the Neighborhood Art program.

 Art in Private Development

 The City of Tempe Art in Private Development Ordinance, passed in 1991, requires large, private retail and office developments to commission artwork on their property or support local arts and culture programs.
 Public art staff assists developers in identifying artists who specialize in creating integrated or landmark public art.
-Learn more
+Click here to learn more about the Art in Private Development program.

 Public Art Plan